R/V Weatherbird II

 R/V W. T. Hogarth

-Research Vessel (R/V) W.T.
-Hogarth is the Florida Institute of Oceanography’s (FIO) newest state-of-the-art Research Vessel completed construction in May 2017 and will be ready for work in January 2018, following sea trials.
+The R/V W.T.
+Hogarth is the Florida Institute of Oceanography’s (FIO) newest state-of-the-art Research Vessel.
+It was built in 2017 and began work in 2018.
 Named after FIO’s former director, Bill Hogarth, the 78-foot Vessel has room for a crew of 4 and will assume her role as “Florida’s floating lab”, carrying students and researchers to sea.
-Here is a link to the R/V W.T.
-Hogarth’s Ship Specifications.

 Science and Education Opportunities Aboard Additional Vessels